Filify-app/fireplace/README.md

 # Fireblaze

+*The bestest, best Firebase library for Rust because there are no other libraries.*

 This is a home-made client for Firebase's Admin SDK that seeks to provide a user friendly interface to interact with Firestore, Firebase Auth, and similar.

 ## Setup